Air moisture is important for almost every houseplant, and clay pebbles can increase it for a very affordable price.

 Mineral deposits due to using tap water

-On one hand, only using tap water will slowly clog the pores of the clay balls.
-This means they won’t absorb water any more.
-In the end, they won’t be as effective.
+Minerals in tap water slowly clog pores over time.
+This means they can’t absorb water any more, losing effectiveness.
 They’ll still do the job, but no better than if you’d used regular gravel picked up from the ground or driveway.

 Insects and pests